 For the record, she is only 60.
 She can still run and beat anyone in a shouting match.

 Going back to what she said about being “too old”.
-I think she meant that it would be too risky for her to take a chunk of her savings and put it towards a downpayment.
+I think she meant that it would be too risky for her to empty out her savings for a down payment for a home..